Iraqi civil war (2006–2008): Iraqi Civil War from the theories of civil warfare

 Iraq was already a weak state before the invasion in 2003, with multiple economic sanctions that affected the capacity of the Iraqi state.
-The Hussein regime lacked legitimacy as the people did not perceive it as a legitimate ruler at the time of the U.S. invasion.
+The Saddam regime lacked legitimacy as the people did not perceive it as a legitimate ruler at the time of the U.S. invasion.
 The key factor evidencing the lack of Iraqi state capacity is the inability to provide security for its inhabitants.